 If you're thinking about coming to class for the first time but worried that you're not going to be an instant part of the community, let me put your mind at ease: You will be.

-If you've been coming to class but you still feel somehow separate, let me remind you that we are all one.
-That is one of the sutras of Kundalini Yoga: Recognize that the other person is you.
+If you've been coming to class but you still feel somehow separate, let me tell you that you are not.

 May the Truth in you guide you, Kindred Spirit!